 This practice has become so pervasive and dangerous that it has been termed "litigation by sanction" or the "sanction tort."
 See Charles Herring, Jr., The Rise of the "Sanctions Tort," Tex.
 Law., Jan 28, 1991, at 22 (describing how lawyers engage in "outcome-determinative" gamesmanship); Retta A. Miller & Kimberly O'D. Thompson, "Death Penalty" Sanctions: When to Get Them and How to Keep Them, 46 Baylor L. Rev. 737, 738 (1994) (finding "gamesmanship' has become an integral part of litigation practice").
 By "racking up enough sanctions . . . the merits of the case might never be reached at all."
 Nathan L. Hecht, Discovery Lite! - The Consensus for Reform, 15 Rev. Litig.
 267, 270 (1996).
-Their ultimate goal is to make the judge "sufficiently irritated with the defendants," that they will hold the defendant "liable by fiat.
+Their ultimate goal is to make the judge "sufficiently irritated with the defendants" that the court will hold the defendant "liable by fiat.
 No trial.
 No evidence."
 Sherman Joyce, The Emerging Business Threat of Civil 'Death Penalty' Sanctions, 18:21 Legal Backgrounder (Wash.
 Legal.
 Found.
 Sept.
 10, 2009), at 1.

 This sanction, which was used here, has been nicknamed "the civil death penalty" because of its finality.
 See, e.g., In re Carnival Corp., 193 S.W.3d 229 (Tex.
 Ct.
 App.
 2006) (referring to the "death penalty sanction").
 The "civil death penalty" is available when a party deprives another of the right to a trial on the merits, namely by withholding or destroying evidence.
 See, e.g., Parker, 284 Ga. at 102; Rogers, 357 U.S. at 210 (there can be a "permissible presumption" that a party's "refusal to produce material evidence" can be "an admission of the want of merit" of its own claim or defense).
 In those situations, there can never be a fair trial on the merits; striking the affected claims or defenses is the only sanction that cures the infraction.
-Because these sanctions are appropriate here.
+Because these sanctions are appropriate only when no lesser sanction can cure the misconduct, they are inappropriate here.

 Because of the severity and finality of "death penalty" sanctions, such orders must be immediately appealable for the right of appeal to be effective.
 The Texas Supreme Court explained: "Whenever a trial court imposes sanctions which have the effect of adjudicating a dispute, whether by striking pleadings, dismissing an action or rendering a default judgment, but which do not result in a rendition of an appealable judgment, then the eventual remedy by appeal is inadequate."
 Powell, 811 S.W.2d at 919.
 Many companies cannot afford the financial and reputational risk of a massive verdict, including for punitive damages, irrespective of whether it should be liable in the first place.
-When the incentive to settle is so great, a final judgment may never reach this Court.
+When such sanctions result in excessive verdicts, the incentive to settle may be so great that a final judgment may never reach this Court.
 Justice delayed will be justice denied.

 If this Court does not provide its immediate review, it will incentivize further leveraging of inherent authority sanctions to deprive defendants of the right of defense irrespective of the merits.
 The Court should not allow tort litigation in Georgia to be skewed in favor of plaintiffs without review.